cgat-developers/ruffus/doc/Tutorial.rst

     and only ``task4`` will rerun.

     This rather dangerous option is useful if you don't want to keep all the intermediate files/results from upstream tasks.
-The pyper code will iterate up the flowchart and stop at the first up to date task.
+The pipeline code will iterate up the flowchart and stop at the first up to date task.